mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 * [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining): A high-level data mining project framework that generalizes well to any data science project, but lacks critical details for business problems.
 * [Principles by Ray Dalio](https://www.principles.com/): A great book that touches on so many learnings that Ray Dalio, Founder of Bridgewatter Capital, has learned through successes and failures.
 The learning and business analysis philosophy has been incorporated into the BSPF.

-> In our [Data Science For Business (DS4B 201 / HR 201) course](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/), we show you how to implement the [Business Science Problem Framework](/bspf.html) process, and you will leave with a template and the knowledge to make an impact on your organization by making the best use of your organization's data.
+> _In my Data Science For Business Part 2 course (part of_ [_my 5-Course R-Track System_](https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series)_), I show you how to implement the_ [_Business Science Problem Framework_](/bspf.html) _process, and you will leave with a template and the knowledge to make an impact on your organization by making the best use of your organization's data._
 >
-> * Matt Dancho, Founder of Business Science // Instructor Of DS4B 201
+> * Matt Dancho, Founder of Business Science

-## How The BSPF Works <a class="anchor" id="bspf-structure"></a>
+# How The BSPF Works <a class="anchor" id="bspf-structure"></a>

 The BSPF is split into a top and bottom section.
 The top half contains details of what to investigate while the bottom half contains high level stages of the project.
 The two sections are _integrated_, meaning they work together to provide a complete program for managing a data science project in a business context.
 Finally, the BSPF is built on experience, which means it's validated.